stlst/notes/react/react-hooks-session.md

 If you want to learn about hooks, go to this site: https://reactjs.org/docs/hooks-intro.html

+### About Hooks

+**What is a Hook?** A Hook is a special function that lets you “hook into” React features.
+For example, useState is a Hook that lets you add React state to function components.
+We’ll learn other Hooks later.

+**When would I use a Hook?** If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
+Now you can use a Hook inside the existing function component.
+We’re going to do that right now!

 ### Motivation

 #### It’s hard to reuse stateful logic between components